Experiential learning resources for the innovative educator

-I have done the following experiential learning activities for the holidays with my high school students and my own children.
+I have done the following experiential holiday activities for the classroom and in my home with my own young kids.
 Some will be more fitting than others.
 Browse your options, get inspired, adapt the activities to work well for you, and above all, have fun!

 1. Kitchen Science

 My high school students love cooking.
 And if they don’t really enjoy the cooking piece of it, they really enjoy the eating part.
 So learning in the kitchen is always a win, especially during the holidays season when there are so many celebratory dishes and seasonal flavors.

 To make cooking during school more than an excuse to eat great food, I make the activities experiential.
 Experiential learning requires active involvement in the concepts as well as self-direction.
 So I have my students do self-directed experimental inquiry based on holiday-themed cooking or recipes.